defacto64/qwac_detector/README.md

-# qwac_checker
+# qwac_handler
-QWAC Checker - An Experimental WebExtension to detect and display 2-QWACs (per ETSI 119 411-5).
+QWAC Checker - An Experimental WebExtension to detect, validate, and display 1-QWACs (per ETSI 119 411-5).

 **This is NOT production-grade software!**